jsdoc2md/jsdoc-parse/README.md

 [![Dependency Status](https://david-dm.org/75lb/jsdoc-parse.svg)](https://david-dm.org/75lb/jsdoc-parse)

 # jsdoc-parse
-Jsdoc-annotated javascript in, JSON out.
+Jsdoc-annotated javascript in, parsed documentation data out.
 The input can be plain javascript or html (see `--html` option).
 Essentially, the output is the raw JSON output of [jsdoc](https://github.com/jsdoc3/jsdoc) with a few modifications:

 * Some new fields: `id` (unique identifier), `isExported`, `thisvalue`, `typicalname`, `category` and `todoList`
 * A new kind: `"constructor"`.
 The constructor record is separated from the class.